sudarshanchari/Useful_Scripts/README.md

 # to kill a screen session completely
 screen -X -S <session_ID_you_want_to kill> quit
+#Alternatively

-(Alternatively you can attach the screen session and type ctrl a and then type :quit)
+you can reattach the screen session and type ctrl a and then type :quit

 ```